 Taming the Waterhemp Beast With Cover Crops

 While the degree of resistance varies from farm to farm, stacked resistance – where a weed is resistant to multiple herbicide groups – is increasingly common.
 Farmers all over the Midwest have been trying to confront the waterhemp challenge for years, but are struggling to gain the upper hand.
-Managing such a resilient weed is clearly not easy, but there are some simple practices you can implement to help better manage it, starting with truly understanding the weeds in your field.
+While managing such a resilient weed is clearly not easy, understanding how waterhemp has managed to thrive in modern crop systems – as well as its weaknesses – can help farmers to better control this trying weed.

 What is Waterhemp?